Vyral/brett-jennings-recruiting/_posts/2019-05-20-how-nneka-jenkins-developed-a-successful-career-with-real-estate-experts.md

 ---
 layout: post
-title: How This Agent Developed a Successful Career in Real Estate
+title: How Nneka Jenkins Developed a Successful Career With Real Estate Experts
-date: 2019-05-20 17:32:06
+date: 2019-05-20 17:32:00
 tags:
   - Reviews and Referrals
 excerpt: >-